Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Introduction

-where $\wt{\eta}$ is the associated Bismut--Cheeger eta form.
+where $\wt{\eta}$ is the Bismut--Cheeger eta form associated to $\DD^{S^c\otimes\e}$.
 By integrating (\ref{eq 1.2.4}) along the fibers of the trivial fibration $\wt{B}\to B$ we obtain an equality of closed odd differential forms refining (\ref{eq 1.2.3}).

-Our proof of the flat GRR at the differential form level suggests that the same strategy can be used to prove the real RRG at the differential form level for $\dim(Z)$ even as long as the spin$^c$ Dirac operator is replaced by the de Rham operator.
-However, it does not apply directly due to the following problems.
+At a first glance, one may suspect that the above strategy can be directly applied to prove Theorem \ref{thm 3.3.1} if the spin$^c$ Dirac operator is replaced by the de Rham operator.
+However, the above strategy causes two problems in the current situation.